Israeli operatives killed al Qaeda’s No. 2 leader in Iran in August - New York Times

 Abdullah Ahmed Abdullah, who went by the nom de guerre Abu Muhammad al-Masri, was gunned down by two men on a motorcycle in the streets of Tehran on Aug.
-7, the Times reported.
+7, the Times reported on Friday.

 The killing of Masri, who was seen as a likely successor to al Qaeda’s current leader, Ayman al-Zawahiri, was kept secret until now, the newspaper said.